 KIAT Guru is helping to improve education service delivery in remote villages by empowering communities to report on teachers’ attendance and performance.
 Teachers’ allowances are tied to their service quality.
 The pilot started in July 2016, with implementation in 203 and impact evaluation in 270 primary schools in five underdeveloped districts.
 Communities verify teacher presence using mobile phone-based applications and evaluate teacher service performance using community scorecards.

-The dawn has not yet broken in Hawir Hamlet in Nggilat Village, Manggarai Barat District in East Nusa Tenggara, that July morning.
+Dawn has not yet broken in Hawir Hamlet in Nggilat Village, Manggarai Barat District in East Nusa Tenggara, that July morning.
 But Patria Helena “Helen” Delasmi, 9, and her brother Yanuarius Theodata Giarto or Gian, 6, were all set to go to school.
-While waiting for breakfast to serve, the siblings were playing with their three-months-old sister held by their grandmother.
-They have to wake up early every morning because the school is quite a distance away and getting there for its students is almost like a cross-country adventure – a thirty-minute to one-hour walk through dirt and gravel road, passing through forest, meadow and a river stream.
+While waiting for breakfast to be served, the siblings were playing with their three-months-old sister held by their grandmother.
+They have to wake up early every morning because the school is quite a distance away and getting there is almost like a cross-country adventure – a thirty-minute to one-hour walk through dirt and gravel road, passing through a forest, meadow and a river stream.
 But they have no choice as there is only one elementary school in Nggilat, SDI Hawir, which serves three hamlets and a neighboring village, Singkul.
-The school has been selected to take part in KIAT Guru program to improve education service delivery in remote villages by empowering communities to verify teachers’ attendance and evaluate service performance.
+The school has been selected to take part in the KIAT Guru program to improve education service delivery in remote villages by empowering communities to verify teachers’ attendance and evaluate service performance.

 The pilot is a collaboration between the Ministry of Education and Culture, the National Team for Acceleration of Poverty Reduction and the District Government of Manggarai Barat.
 It is implemented by Yayasan BaKTI, with technical support from the World Bank and funding from the Government of Australia.

 As trails of sunlight broke into the kitchen, Helen and Gian were having breakfast of rice mixed with noodle.
 They were accompanied by their mother Veronica Sulastri, 27.
-Like many children in this village, Helen is shy toward strangers and she is not really fluent in Indonesian as she is more accustomed to speaking local dialects.
+Like many children in this village, Helen is shy toward strangers and she is not yet fluent in Indonesian as she is more accustomed to speaking local dialects.
 “She actually likes to read and she likes Mathematics, but she has difficulties in understanding Indonesian language,” Veronica says.
-She tries to help Helen with her study and homework every night, which is included in the set of community service agreement in KIAT Guru program.
+She tries to help Helen with her study and homework every night, which is included in KIAT Guru's set of community service agreement.

-KIAT Guru empowers communities to hold teachers accountable by agreeing to prioritize five to eight bottom-up service performance indicators to improve student learning environment.
-In turn, communities, in this case parents, must also do their parts at home, such as providing what children needs, like uniform and desk to study at home, and helping with homework.
+KIAT Guru empowers communities to hold teachers accountable by agreeing to prioritize five to eight bottom-up service performance indicators to improve the student learning environment.
+In turn, communities, in this case parents, must also do their part at home, such as providing what children need, like a uniform and desk to study at home, and helping with homework.
 “But I can only help so much because I’m only a junior high school graduate,” Veronica said.

-Helen’s father, Maksimus Sunardi, 31, helped her tied her shoes before going to school.
-Sunardi welcomes KIAT Guru program in her children’s school and he actively takes part in the meetings between teachers and Education User Committee (Kelompok Pengguna Layanan, KPL), which comprises of parents and community figures.
+Helen’s father, Maksimus Sunardi, 31, helped her tie her shoes before going to school.
+Sunardi welcomes the KIAT Guru program in his children’s school and he actively takes part in the meetings between teachers and the Education User Committee (Kelompok Pengguna Layanan, KPL), which comprises parents and community figures.
 He hopes the government fix the village road as it worries him that his small children must go through such physical adventure to reach their school.
 “Some children in this village don’t want to go to school as it is too tiring,” he says.

 More students joined Helen and other kids to walk to school.
 The students seem to have gotten used to the rocky and hilly road, as they walk fast and bounce in joy, even though some of them are still very young and some wear flip flops as they cannot afford shoes.
-During KIAT Guru’s initial meeting with the children, where they were asked for their recommendations for parents and schools, they wished for basic necessities that children in more developed areas take for granted.
-Some of them want shoes, food and good uniform.
-Others wish for not having to look for firewood in the forest.
+During KIAT Guru’s initial meeting with the children, where they were asked for their recommendations for parents and schools.
+They wished for basic necessities that children in more developed areas take for granted.
+Some of them want shoes, food and a good uniform.
+Others wished for not having to look for firewood in the forest.

 Students walked up the rocky path in the forest and each carried their jerry cans of water to school.
-SDI Hawir Elementary School occupies a three-hectares area but is in poor conditions, with cracked floors and ceilings, dirty walls and broken blackboards.
-Water source is not available, and there is only one toilet, a rickety bamboo stall with a hole in the ground that is used by 116 students and their 11 teachers.
+SDI Hawir Elementary School occupies a three-hectares area, but is in poor conditions, with cracked floors and ceilings, dirty walls and broken blackboards.
+There is no available water source, and there is only one toilet, a rickety bamboo stall with a hole in the ground that is used by 116 students and their 11 teachers.